triippiing/remote-rperf/README.md

 ### CSV columns look misaligned in `column -t`

 `column -t` doesn't handle quoted CSV — it just splits on the separator.
 Internal commas in `"IBM,9080-HEX"` get treated as field separators.
-Use a real CSV parser if you need precision:
+Use a real CSV parser if you need precision, adjusting the "for c in row" value depending on how many viaible columns you want in your output:
 ```bash
 python3 -c "
 import csv, sys